Quick Questions? Email Us

 • Pack extra clothes and diapers

-The Aer Lingus Infant Policy is practical, parent-friendly, and designed with safety in mind.
-Whether you choose a lap infant option or book a separate seat, understanding the rules ahead of time helps avoid last-minute stress.
+The Aer Lingus Infant Policy is practical, safe, and fairly parent-friendly.
+Whether you choose to travel with a lap infant or book a separate seat, understanding the rules in advance helps avoid surprises.

 Aer Lingus Name Change Policy